Akshat-Gupta04/DPS-AI-challenge-Monthly-accident-statistics-in-Munich-Germany-/README.md

-# Accident Prediction Using SARIMA Model
+# Accident Statistical Prediction Using SARIMA Model

 ## Overview
 This project is part of the **Digital Product School AI Challenge**, where the objective is to predict the number of alcohol-related accidents (**“Alkoholunfälle”**) in Munich for a specified year and month.
 Using the **Monatszahlen Verkehrsunfälle** dataset from the **München Open Data Portal**, we created a predictive model based on historical accident data.